-(1) ORS 830.092 states that non-resident boaters will be exempt from carrying a card if operating in Oregon waters for under 60 days.
+- (1) ORS 830.092 states that non-resident boaters will be exempt from carrying a card if operating in Oregon waters for less than 60 days.
 This exemption will apply only to non-residents age 12 and older.
-No one age 11 and under, whether a resident of this state or not, may operate a power boat of any horsepower after January 1, 2003.
-Nonresident youth age 12-15 are exempt from carrying the boater education card.

-(2) In addition to the exemptions granted in ORS 830.092:

-(a) A person operating a seaplane with a valid license issued by the Federal Aviation Administration (FAA) and a seaplane endorsement is not required to carry a boater education card.
-Seaplane pilots must possess a boater education card to operate a recreational boat.

-(b) A person operating a motorboat in an authorized competitive marine event on a course authorized by the Marine Board, or engaged in practicing for a competitive power boat race on a course authorized by the Marine Board is not required to carry a boater education card.
+No one age 11 and under, whether a resident of this state or not, may operate a power boat of any horsepower after January 1, 2003. - (2) In addition to the exemptions granted in ORS 830.092: - (a) A person operating a seaplane with a valid license issued by the Federal Aviation Administration (FAA) and a seaplane endorsement is not required to carry a boater education card.
+Seaplane pilots must possess a boater education card to operate a recreational boat; - (b) A person operating a motorboat in an authorized competitive marine event on a course authorized by the Marine Board, or engaged in practicing for a competitive power boat race on a course authorized by the Marine Board is not required to carry a boater education card.